This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Aloe Vera Treatment

-- Scalp massage technique: Work the gel into your roots using circular motions for 5-10 minutes
+- Massage it into your roots using slow circular motions for 5–10 minutes

 Apple Cider Vinegar Rinse